'A tragic loss': Grieving gran says toddler's mum ran over little girl outside Papakura community hall

 A grieving grandmother of a toddler accidentally run over in a Papakura carpark remembers Odeliah Tonga as full of energy.

-The 21-month-old child died on Saturday after she was struck at the Smiths Avenue Community Hall in Papakura just after 5.10pm.
+The 21-month-old child died on Saturday after she was struck at the Smiths Ave Community Hall in Papakura just after 5.10pm.

 Odeliah's grandmother, Wilhemina Laulu, told Stuff the toddler was accidentally run over by the little girl's mother.